A vSphere connector configuration contains the credentials and storage location that the appliance needs to connect to vSphere.

 - Enter the configuration Name, and the vCenter Server, vCenter User Name, and vCenter Password.
 For guidance, see the above field definitions.

-- Select the DataCenter, and the remaining dropdowns will be enabled.
+- Select the DataCenter, enabling the remaining dropdowns.

 - Complete the remaining fields and click the TEST button to verify that App Layering can access the location specified using the credentials supplied.